-The Transportation Disadvantaged Program provided state funds for transportation services for low-income individuals, elderly individuals, persons with disabilities and childrenat-risk.
-Transportation disadvantaged services continued to be provided to older adults, persons with disabilities and persons with low-income transportation services to employment, health care, education and other life sustaining activities.
-Community transportation coordinators provided over 239,000 trips in the north central Florida region.
-Approximately 50 percent of these trips were for medical purposes.
+In 2018, Florida's Transportation Disadvantaged Program provided state funds for public transportation services to older adults, persons with disabilities and persons with low-income.
+Transportation services were provided through a statewide network of community transportation coordinators for employment, health care, education and other life sustaining activities.
+Community transportation coordinators in the north central Florida region used Transportation Disadvantaged Program funds to provide 92,722 trips.
+Approximately 50 percent of the trips were for medical purposes.